wilsonliaows/docs/connectors/sap.md

 - Inbound IDoc (send IDoc to SAP)
 - Outbound IDoc (receive IDoc from SAP)
-- Inbound synchronous RFC (invoke synchronous RFC and BAPI in SAP)
+- Transactional RFC (invoke synchronous RFC and BAPI in SAP)

 #### Introduction to IDoc
 The term `IDoc` stands for intermediate document.
 It is simply a data container used to exchange information between SAP systems or between SAP and 3rd-party systems.